 The graduation internship is the final component of the study programme.
 Through your graduation internship, you demonstrate that you can independently apply the programme competences of the study programme at the exit level in a practical situation.
 For that reason, you will complete your graduation project in an organisation/company.
-The graduation internship is worth 30 ECTS credits.
+The graduation internship is worth 30 ECTS credits (European credits or EC's).